Question: Do I need to see a sleep specialist?

 Question: Do I need a referral or can I just make an appointment?

-Answer: The short answer is no, most patients do not need a referral.
-Most insurance plans do not require a referral from your primary care physician.
+Answer: The short answer is no, most patients do not need a referral from your primary care physician, you can schedule an appointment directly with Dr. Garber.
 The exception may be some HMO plans.
 You can call us anytime and we'll find out for you.
-Most insurance plans do not require a referral from your PCP for a sleep study at CSS.
+Most insurance plans do not require a referral from your PCP for an evaluation by our sleep specialist.

 Question: Do you accept my insurance and what are the costs?

 Answer: We accept all major medical insurance and bill them directly for you, however, we do not participate with "Blue Local" or "Coventry One" as these are both Carolina's Healthcare System only insurances.
 Co-pays are expected at the time of service.
 Since we are a medical office, sleep studies performed in our office are generally much less expensive than those performed in a facility or hospital setting.
 We will verify your coverage prior to any service being performed and notify you of your expected costs.
 As an independent provider in an office setting, we are usually by far the least expensive option for diagnosis and treatment.
 Our average patient pays under $100 for a sleep study.
 For some patients, the study is covered at 100% with no patient cost.

 Question: What's the process of evaluation and treatment?

 Answer: First, you're evaluated by our physician, Dr. Garber.
 If a polysomnogram, or “sleep study” is indicated, you will be scheduled to come back at night and monitored while you sleep.
 Depending on the results of the study and your evaluation, you may be prescribed a CPAP device to be worn at home to prevent Obstructive Sleep Apnea and help you achieve healthy restorative sleep.
 The process varies with each patient, but basically it could be one or two office visits and one or two night's sleep over the course of a few weeks, then follow-up to monitor your progress.

 Question: How can I have my primary doctor refer me?